bennycode/conventionalscripts.org/src/pages/index.md

 ## Feedback&nbsp;[🔗](#feedback)

-We welcome all kind of healthy feedback regarding this specification.
-Feel free to participate in our [GitHub discussions](https://github.com/bennycode/conventionalscripts.org/discussions). 🪴
+All forms of constructive feedback is welcome.
+Please feel free to join our [discussions on GitHub](https://github.com/bennycode/conventionalscripts.org/discussions).
+We also encourage you to [open pull requests](https://github.com/bennycode/conventionalscripts.org/pulls) for fixing any typos or enhancing the descriptions.
+Your contributions in this regard are most welcome and will be greatly appreciated. 🪴